saulgreenberg/Timelapse/SQLiteNeededFixes.md

 opened) rather than blocking the user from opening their data at all.
 Needs the same product judgment call as #5.

-### 7. Un-migrated background-thread bulk writes that could safely have opted into the extended budget but weren't touched
+### 7. Un-migrated background-thread bulk writes that could safely have opted into the extended budget but weren't touched — FIXED

-These run inside `Task.Run(...)` (background thread, confirmed by their surrounding `BusyCancelIndicator`/dialog pattern) — the exact class of call the commit's message says it targeted ("bulk updates, deletes, recognition counting...") — but were missed:

-- `DeleteImages.xaml.cs:409` → `FileDatabase.UpdateFiles(imagesToUpdate)` →
-  `FileDatabaseUpdate.cs:154` — inside `Task.Run` in `DeleteImages.xaml.cs`.
-Note its sibling
-  call `DeleteFilesAndMarkers` (`FileDatabase.cs:1448`) *was* opted in — this one wasn't.
-- `DateTimeFixedCorrection.xaml.cs:117` → `FileDatabase.UpdateAdjustedFileTimes(...)` →
-  `FileDatabaseUpdate.cs:437` — `ExecuteNonQueryWithRollback(query)`, no timeout, called
-  from inside `Task.Run`.
-- Likely the same pattern in `DateTimeLinearCorrection.xaml.cs:161/167` and `DateTimeCorrectAmbiguous.xaml.cs:170` (→ `UpdateExchangeDayAndMonthInFileDates` →
+All candidates were individually traced to confirm they genuinely run inside `Task.Run` (not inferred from surrounding `BusyCancelIndicator`/dialog pattern alone) before opting anything in — this surfaced a real fan-in hazard along the way (see below).

+**`UpdateAdjustedFileTimes` (`FileDatabaseUpdate.cs:437`)** — all 4 callers confirmed
+background: `DateTimeFixedCorrection.xaml.cs:117`, `DateTimeLinearCorrection.xaml.cs:161/167`,
+`DateTimeDaylightSavingsCorrection.xaml.cs:115` (found during verification, not in the original candidate list), all via a `DatabaseUpdateFileDates` helper called from inside each file's own `Task.Run`.
+Opted in directly.

+**`UpdateExchangeDayAndMonthInFileDates` (`FileDatabaseUpdate.cs:485`)** — sole caller
+`DateTimeCorrectAmbiguous.xaml.cs:170`, confirmed background.
+Opted in directly.

+**`UpdateFiles(List<ColumnTuplesWithWhere>)` (`FileDatabaseUpdate.cs:151`) — the fan-in hazard.**
+This one has **11 callers**, not the single site originally listed.
+Checking all of them found **10 confirmed background** (`DeleteImages.xaml.cs:409`, `CsvReaderWriter.cs:833` and `:1288`, `DateTimeRereadFromFiles.xaml.cs:238`, `FileMetadataPopulateAll.xaml.cs:232`, `FileMetadataPopulateDatesOnly.xaml.cs:216`, `PopulateCamtrapDataFields.xaml.cs:278`,
+`PopulateFieldWithEpisodeData.xaml.cs:214`, `PopulateFieldWithGUID.xaml.cs:177`,
+`DarkImagesThreshold.xaml.cs:350`) — but **1 confirmed UI-thread-synchronous**:
+`ControlsDataEntry/DataEntryHandler.cs:1035` (`DateTimeUpdate`, a plain method with no `Task.Run`/`await`, called directly from a date/time picker's value-changed event on every single edit).
+Extending the shared method's *default* behavior would have silently given that per-edit UI-thread write the long ~7s budget — exactly the freeze-inducing mistake this whole effort exists to avoid, on a method that runs on literally every date/time field edit.

-  `FileDatabaseUpdate.cs:485`) — not yet individually confirmed, flagged by the audit agent as following the same `Task.Run`+dialog pattern used throughout `src/Timelapse/Dialog/`.
+**Fix applied:** added an opt-in `int busyTimeoutMs = 0` parameter to `UpdateFiles(List<ColumnTuplesWithWhere>, int busyTimeoutMs = 0)` — default preserves current (short-budget) behavior for every caller including `DataEntryHandler.cs`, which was left completely untouched.
+Only the 10 confirmed-background call sites now explicitly pass `ThrottleValues.BackgroundWriteExtendedBusyTimeoutMs`. as following the same `Task.Run`+dialog pattern used throughout `src/Timelapse/Dialog/`.

 **Recommendation:** audit all `Task.Run`-wrapped database-mutation call sites in